The 10 Poorest Cities In Nevada For 2025

-The poorest places in Nevada are Yerington and Las Vegas for 2023 based on Saturday Night Science.
+The poorest places in Nevada are Yerington and West Wendover for 2025 based on Saturday Night Science.

-To do so, we analyzed the newest Census data from the American Community Survey for the 16 places in Nevada with more than 2,000 people.
+To do so, we used Saturday Night Science to analyze the newest Census data from the American Community Survey for the 15 cities in Nevada with more than 2,000 people.

 1. Yerington